Baby formula makers still breaking global marketing rules - report

 "These agencies really need to go back to the drawing board and think of infant formula products in the same way as you would think of drugs."

-(Reporting by Jennifer Rigby; Additional reporting by Silke Koltrowitz in Zurich, Dominique Vidalon, Toby Sterling, Manas Mishtra and Sophie Yu Editing by Josephine Mason and Nick Macfie)
+(Reporting by Jennifer Rigby; Additional reporting by Richa Naidu in London, Silke Koltrowitz in Zurich, Dominique Vidalon in Paris, Toby Sterling in Amsterdam, Manas Mishtra and Aishwarya Venugopal in Bangaluru and Sophie Yu in Beijing Editing by Josephine Mason, Nick Macfie and Emelia Sithole-Matarise)

 ((Jennifer.Rigby@thomsonreuters.com;))